adamhaile/surplus/README.md

 Since Surplus creates DOM elements, the property names generally refer to DOM element properties, although there are a few special cases:

-1. If Surplus can tell that the given name belongs to an attribute not a property, it will set an attribute instead.
-Currently, the heuristic used to distinguish attributes from properties is "does it have a hyphen '-'."
+1. If Surplus can tell that the given name belongs to an attribute not a property, it will set the attribute instead.
+Currently, the heuristic used to distinguish attributes from properties is &ldquo;does it have a hyphen.&rdquo;  So `<div aria-hidden="true">` will set the `aria-hidden` attribute.
 2. Some properties have aliases.
 See below.
 4. The properties `ref` and `fn` are special.
 See below.